eleanorforsyth/JMX-ECG-Benchmark/README.md

 This code is run after jmx_detector_analysis.py.
 In the case that you chose to run that code with the seven available detectors from the GUDB database then it displays results from the detector data CSV files saved.

 The pre-mapped scores are taken from the generated ‘det_lead_stats.csv’ file.
-Further values are taken from the ‘data_det_lead.csv’ file, which contains complete arrays of data in the same categories as ‘det_lead_stats.csv’.
+The file ‘data_det_lead.csv’ file, contains complete arrays of data in the same categories as ‘det_lead_stats.csv’.
 The results for each detectors extra beats, missed beats and temporal jitter are normalised and then mapped using a curve to allow all three to be multiplied together.
 The mapping curve gives 1.0 for ideal performance, 0.5 for average performance, and 0 if the normalised performance value is greater than ten times the global mean value.
 The overall JMX Benchmark values for Einthoven II and chest strap results are shown together on a bar graph for comparison.
 The breakdown benchmark scores of results by category (missed, extra, temporal jitter) are plotted separately.

 When jmx_stats_analysis.py is used to analyse the results of your personal detector, the same list of ‘all_detectors’ should be used.
 If no ‘global_results.csv’ file exists, saved default values generated from the GUDB and seven detectors in ecgdetectors.py will be used as references for the benchmark calculation.